satyakb/therainiscoming/README.md

 therainiscoming
 ==================

-follow THERAINISCOMING on yo for a yo (at 9pm EST) if its going to rain the next day.
+follow THERAINISCOMING on yo for a yo (at 6pm PST) if its going to rain the next day.

 additionally, just yo THERAINISCOMING for a reply yo if it will rain the next day.